In accordance with the Town's Procedure By-law, if you would like to appear before Council or a Standing Committee, you

 How long may I speak?

-The Town's Procedural By-law allows individuals up to ten minutes to address Committee and/or Council members unless otherwise provided by a majority vote of the members present.
-Questions and discussion may follow and are not part of the ten -minute allocation.
+The Town's Procedural By-law allows individuals up to five (5) minutes to address Committee and/or Council members unless otherwise provided by a majority vote of the members present.
+Questions and discussion may follow and are not part of the five minute allocation.

 What happens after I speak?

 After you have addressed the Committee or Council, the Chair of the meeting will ask Members of Council or Committee if anyone has questions for you as the delegate.
 Once you have answered the questions, please return to your seat.
 Once all of the delegations on a matter have been heard, Members of Council or Committee will debate the issue and make the decision.

 What is the Code of Conduct for Delegations/Presentations?